-STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT d d lee- work.
 The period of orientation training should be increased to at least 10 weeks (from 5 weeks).

 The NASC and RATC, which lack well-trained instructors in internationally recognized standards of accounting, should hire or train instructors to provide IES-based training for professional accountants.
-The Government and state-owned enterprises may also enter into agreement with the ICAN or private centers to provide the necessary training. and NAS to the SOE staff and persons seeking new SOE jobs.
-4 For reliability, public sector accountants should be provided with continuing professional training requirements that accord with internationally recognized standards of accounting training.
+The Government and state-owned enterprises may also enter into agreement with the ICAN or private centers to provide the necessary training.

+STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT Some private training centers use qualified professional accountants to provide training on IAS and NAS to the SOE staff and persons seeking new SOE jobs.
+4. For reliability, public sector accountants should be provided with continuing professional training requirements that accord with internationally recognized standards of accounting training.
 There are 4,523 staff members involved in accounts.
 Their academic qualifications vary depending on their level of designation, but for the most part, they lack professional accounting training.
 Five-week training is provided to officer-level staff, once during service at each level.
-Training to nonofficer staff is not compulsory during their service period.
+Training to non-officer staff is not compulsory during their service period.
 Training is provided to some non-officer staff on a needs basis.
 There is a general need to provide public sector accountants with comprehensive training in line with the IES for Professional Accountants.
 Training curricula should include IPSAS, IAS, IFRS, internal control system, audit, financial data analysis, macroeconomic analysis, and other relevant subjects.
 Training is necessary to enhance the accounting skills of the accountants and to implement IPSAS, IAS, IFRS, and NAS, easily and smoothly.
 The extent of continuing education depends on the academic qualifications and training already provided to the individuals.
 The Government should conduct a study to establish the status of various levels of accountants and understand their comprehensive training needs.
 A continuing professional education strategy for short-term and long-term training of five years that accords with internationally recognized standards of accounting training should be developed based on the study.
-Compulsory continuing professional education training should be provided to all the accountants
+Compulsory continuing professional education training should be provided to all the accountants according to their level within five years or a specified period.
+Professional training may be provided with the help of the ICAN and its sister organization, the Nepal Accounting Technician Institute, for immediate implementation of IPSAS.
+Code of Ethics for Public Sector Accountants